The Law Offices of Herb M. Milgrim, P.A.

 Florida Condo Owner Rights Attorney

 We provide prospective clients with a Free Case Evaluation.
 Once we have been retained we review all of the relevant documents and governing Florida Laws and advise our clients on the best course of action.
-Call us now (954) 966-3909!
+Call us now at (954) 966-3909!

 * Free Case Evaluation is by telephone and does not include legal advice.
 Office consults with legal advice are available on a flat fee basis.